 B.Comm.
 MBA McMaster, PhD Toronto - Professor and Associate Dean (Academic), Gordon S. Lang School of Business and Economics

 M.Sc.
-Utrecht, MBA Derby, PhD Ramon LLULL, CPA, CMA - Associate Professor
+Utrecht, MBA Derby, PhD Ramon Llull, CPA, CMA - Associate Professor and Chair

 B.Sc.
 Toronto, MBA McMaster, CPA, CA, CFA - Associate Professor

 M.Phil.
 Quaird-i-Azam (Pakistan), MA, PhD Nagoya (Japan) - Acting Assistant Program Head of Business, University of Guelph Humber

 - A four year undergraduate degree or its equivalent (from a recognized university or college) with an average of at least a “B-“ (70-72%) in the last two years of study and having completed at least three years of relevant work experience

 - Alternate admission may be offered to applicants with a three-year General degree, diploma and/or an acceptable professional designation and having completed at least five years of relevant work experience.

 Meeting the minimum criteria for admission does not guarantee acceptance into the program.
 Limitations of funds, space, facilities or personnel may make it necessary for the University, at its discretion, to refuse admission to an otherwise qualified applicant.